-- Customer satisfaction consistently exceeds 90%. - On Price versus Quality, the 2016 survey found the following: - When customers were asked to think of the last time they had a power cut, 63% were not prepared to pay any extra to reduce the likelihood of it happening again. - Only 12% were prepared to pay extra; - 25% were unsure.
+- Customer satisfaction consistently exceeds 90%. - On Price versus Quality, the 2017 survey found the following: - When customers were asked to think of the last time they had a power cut, 66% were not prepared to pay any extra to reduce the likelihood of it happening again. - Only 7% were prepared to pay extra; - 27% were unsure.

-For a number of years we asked customers for their preference regarding price parity between urban and rural properties.
-Consistently customers preferred that all customers pay the same regardless of the fact it cost more to supply rural customers than urban ones.
+Our Consultation has consistently shown that customers prefer that all customers pay the same regardless of the fact it cost more to supply rural customers than urban ones.